aws-samples/pgp-decryption-for-transfer-family/README.md

 #### Option 1 Continued: Name the Secret in the format - serverID/username
  - Click "Next"
  - To find the name of the Transfer Family server, go to the Transfer Family console, and select "Servers".

-        - Example: s-177a84c346c05a528/testUser
+    - Example Secret Name: s-177a84c346c05a528/testUser

  - Select "Next" -> "Next" -> "Store"

  <div align="center"> <strong> Example Secret for Reference </strong> </div>